 The incentive fee consists of two parts.
 The first part, which is referred to as the subordinated incentive fee on income, is calculated and payable quarterly in arrears based on "pre-incentive fee net investment income" for the immediately preceding quarter and was subject to a hurdle rate, measured quarterly and expressed as a rate of return on adjusted capital, as defined in the investment advisory agreement, equal to 1.875% per quarter, or an annualized rate of 7.5%.
 Under the investment advisory agreement, the Company paid to CIM 100% of pre-incentive fee net investment income once the hurdle rate was exceeded until the annualized rate of 9.375% was exceeded, at which point the Company paid to CIM 20% of all pre-incentive fee net investment income that exceeded the annualized rate of 9.375%.
 Under the amended and restated investment advisory agreement, the change to the calculation of the subordinated incentive fee payable to CIM that expresses the hurdle rate required for CIM to earn, and be paid, the incentive fee as a percentage of the Company's net assets rather than adjusted capital was implemented.
-Under the second amended and restated investment income once the hurdle rate is exceeded until the annualized rate of 7.879% is exceeded, at which point the Company pays to CIM 100% of pre-incentive fee net investment income of 6.5%, and the Company pays to CIM 100% of all pre-incentive fee net investment income once the hurdle rate was reduced to 1.625% per quarter, or an annualized rate of 6.5%, and the Company pays to CIM 100% of all pre-incentive fee net investment income.
-These changes to the subordinated incentive fee on income were effective upon the Listing, exceept for the change to the calculation of the subordinated incentive fee payable to CIM that replaced adjusted capital with the Company's net assets, which was effective on August 10, 2021.
-For the three months ended March 31, 2022 and 2021, the Company recorded subordinated incentive fees on income of \$4,133 and \$0, respectively.
-As of Marc
+Under the second amended and restated investment income once the hurdle rate was reduced to 1.625% per quarter, or an annualized rate of 6.5%, and the Company pays to CIM 100% of pre-incentive fee on income were effective upon the Listing, except for the changes to the subordinated incentive fee on income were effective upon the Listing, except for the changes to the calculation of the subordinated incentive fees on August 10, 2021.
+For the three months ended September 30, 2022 and 2021, the Company recorded subordinated incentive fees on income of \$5,421 and \$2,933, respectively.
+As of September 30, 2022 and December 30, 2022 and December 30, 2022 and December 30, 2021, the Losting incentive fees were \$5,421 and \$3,942, respectively.
+The second part of the incentive fee, which is referred to as the capital gains incentive fee, is described in Note 2.

 The Company accrues the capital gains incentive fee based on net realized gains and net unrealized appreciation; however, under the terms of the investment advisory agreement, the fee payable to CIM is based on net realized gains and unrealized depreciation and no such fee is payable with respect to unrealized appreciation unless and until such appreciation is actually realized.
-For the three months ended March 31, 2022 and 2021 and the year ended December 31, 2021, the Company had no liability for and did not record any capital gains incentive fees.
+For the three and nine months ended September 30, 2022 and 2021 and the year ended December 31, 2021, the Company had no liability for and did not record any capital gains incentive fees.